elastic/apm-agent-nodejs/README.md

 ### Log levels

 Opbeat supports 5 different severity levels: 'debug', 'info', 'warning', 'error', 'fatal'.
-By default the client logs everything as 'error'.
+By default the client logs every error parsed to `captureError()` with the level 'error'.
 You can always override this using the optional options argument:

 ```javascript
 opbeat.captureError(error, { level: 'warning' });